 Some of the most commonly prescribed drugs contain significant amounts of fluoride, including antidepressants and anti-anxiety drugs.

-This is disturbing since fluoride can cause depression.
+This is disturbing since there’s evidence that fluoride can cause depression and anxiety.

-Besides Prozac, other antidepressants that contain fluoride include Paxil, Zoloft, and Lexapro.
-(31)
+Besides Prozac, other antidepressants that contain fluoride include Paxil, Celexa, and Lexapro.

 But do not stop taking any medication before talking to your health care professional.

 For most of us, the main sources of fluoride are toothpaste and drinking water.

 Here’s how to avoid fluoride from each.